yzpaul/ExpenseOwl/README.md

 ##### Currency Settings

 ExpenseOwl supports multiple currencies through the CURRENCY environment variable.
 If not specified, it defaults to USD ($).
-Example, to run with Euro, use the following environment variable:
+For example, to run with Euro, use the following environment variable:

 ```bash
 CURRENCY=eur ./expenseowl
 ```

 Similarly, the environment variable can be set in a compose stack or using `-e` in the command line with a Docker command.
-The full list of currencies supported are present in [this file](https://github.com/Tanq16/ExpenseOwl/blob/main/internal/config/config.go#L27).
+The full list of supported currencies is in [this file](https://github.com/Tanq16/ExpenseOwl/blob/main/internal/config/config.go#L27).

 ##### Category Settings